Robert F. Kennedy Community High School (25Q670)

 Academic Highlights: College Classes with Collaboration with SUNY Farmingdale, University at Albany, College Now Courses with Queens College and Queensboro Community College

-Other Features: College Trips, Community Service Expected, Online Grading System, Orientation, Program(s) with 2 SWD Applicants Per Seat, Saturday Programs
+Other Features: College Trips, Community Service Expected, Online Grading System, Orientation, Saturday Programs

 School Features: